31 Jul 2014

 3) Minimalism as in Small Objects

-Explanation: This form of Minimal is literal in nature, where the subject shown is very small aka Minimal in size, in comparison to the overall elements within the frame.
-Such Minimalist Photographs remind us of how Minuscule our existence is in this Infinite Universe.
+Explanation: This form of Minimal is literal in nature, where the subject shown is very small it Minimal in size, in comparison to the overall elements within the frame.
+Like how I've shown a small pigeon walking on a terrace railing below.
+Such Minimalist Photographs remind us of how minuscule our existence is in this infinite universe.

 Example: